Lansley sorry as nurses pass 'no confidence' vote

 But critics, including the Royal College of Nursing, have warned the changes could undermine the NHS.

-After months of attacks, the government said last week it would run another consultation, even though the bill underpinning the changes has already started progressing through Parliament.'Junk it'
+After months of attacks, the government said last week it would run another consultation, even though the bill underpinning the changes has already started progressing through Parliament.

 Wednesday marked the first significant step in that process - and saw Labour leader Ed Miliband make a speech about the NHS.